Rise of nationalism and establishment of the indian national congress

 Important Questions

 Here are some important class 10 Rise of nationalism and establishment of the indian national congress important questions and answers from chapter 2 “Rise of nationalism and establishment of the Indian national congress” .
-These questions aim to aid students in practising and achieving high scores in their CBSE Class 10 Social Science Examination 2023-24.
+These questions aim to aid students in practising and achieving high scores in their ICSE Class 10 History & Civics Examination 2024-25.
 Diverse question types will assist in clarifying doubts and effective exam preparation, enhancing problem-solving skills, and building confidence.
 Important questions for class 10 icse history will be helpful in preparing well for exam.

 Introduction